naturalis/brassicaceae-hybseq-pipeline/README.md

  - bash commands can be written in Anaconda prompt (miniconda3) or another program such as Ubuntu.

 ---
+## Create and activate environment
+This conda environment contains all tools and versions necessary for the execution of this pipeline
+1) Install and download the necessary software packages for this project written in brassicaceae-hybseq-pipeline.yaml.
+Create the environment by running the following command in the main folder:
+- `$ conda env create -f ./envs/brassicaceae-hybseq-pipeline.yaml`
+2) Activate this environment by:
+- `$ conda activate brassicaceae-hybseq-pipeline`

 ## Get raw reads
 1) Go to the data dir by: